ngneat/helipopper/README.md

 You have the freedom to [customize](https://atomiks.github.io/tippyjs/v6/themes/) it if you need to.

-Now you can use it in your templates:
+Import the standalone `TippyDirective` and use it in your templates:

 ```html
 <button tippy="Helpful Message">
   I have a tooltip
 </button>